facebook/react-native-website/README.md

 ### Directory Structure

-The following is a high-level overview of relevant files and folders.
+The following is a high-level overview of relevant files and folders of project.

 ```
 react-native-website/